Engineering

 Sizing for the mission you actually fly

 Platform sizing ties together aerodynamics, propulsion, and energy storage.
-We keep contingency and degradation explicit - hot days, aging batteries, and worn propellers - so operators see realistic endurance instead of best-case demos.
+We keep contingency and degradation explicit including hot days, aging batteries, and worn propellers so operators see realistic endurance instead of best case demos.

 How we structure a platform study